assaf/zombie/README.md

 You're going to want to perform some actions, like clicking links, entering text, submitting forms.
-You can certainly do that using the [DOM API](http://www.w3.org/DOM/DOMTR), or several of the convenience methods we're going to cover next.
+You can certainly do that using the [DOM API](http://www.w3.org/DOM/DOMTR), or several of the convenience functions we're going to cover next.

 To click a link on the page, use `clickLink` with selector and callback.
 The first argument can be a CSS selector (see _Hunting_) or the text